AdelKS/LinuxGamingGuide/README.md

 ## Linux distribution

 I have seen many reddit posts asking which linux distributions is "best" for gaming.
 My thoughts on the matter is that, to get the best performance, one simply needs the latest updates.
 All linux distributions provide the sames packages and provide updates.
 Some provide them faster than others.
-So any distribution that updates its packages the soonest after upstream (aka the original developpers), is good in my opinion.
+So any distribution that updates its packages the soonest after upstream (aka the original developers), is good in my opinion.
 Some distributions can take longer, sometimes 6 months after, for big projects (which is acceptable too, since one would get the updates without the initial bugs).

 ## Lutris